primevprotocol/docs-mevcommit/README.md

 ## Commitments and Privacy

-Commitments are signatures from providers accepting bids. mev-commit offers standard and privacy-preserving methods for providers to choose from.
-Privacy-preserving commitments safeguard the confidentiality of commitment details, letting only the bidder know their bid is committed to during the block slot, and revealing the full details for the network after the slot concludes.
+Commitments are signatures from providers accepting bids. mev-commit offers standard and privacy-preserving commitment methods for providers to choose from.
+Privacy-preserving commitments safeguard the confidentiality of commitment details, letting only the bidder know their bid is committed to during the block slot, and revealing the full details for the network after the slot concludes. mev-commit will have privacy preserving commitments in a subsequent release during the testnet phase.

 You can read more about how mev-commit enables execution commitment privacy [here](https://mirror.xyz/0xB456F9deb9bB6f545f91Ce2949C458c3A723659e/1gjUCw9tCUDZ2U71N-6IkINeJYyhuTdC7WeVeBam-fM).